If you have a question that we have not answered for you, please contact us for more information.

 While there is no direct cost to participants, companies pay a course fee for each course position filled.

 These contributions/investments take into account the prevailing market conditions of each relevant country.
-GCA's stated intention is to ensure that all costs are extremely competitive with commercial learning providers, promoting maximum participation rates in our Corporate Academy irrespective of geographical and financial boundaries.
+GCA's stated intention is to ensure that all costs are highly competitive with those of commercial learning providers, thereby promoting maximum participation in our Corporate Academy, irrespective of geographical or financial barriers.

 The majority of GCA courses are conducted through our state-of-the-art learning management system, GAClearn, which brings people together from all across the GAC World to participate in a wide range of courses.